pgte/dribbledb/README.md

       console.log('key ' + key + ' was changed on remote: ' + operation);
     });

-Operation can have the following values:
+The 3rd argument contains the remote operation and can have the following values:

 * "updated"
 * "inserted"